 Baseline assessment tools can be used to evaluate current practice and plan activity to meet the recommendations.
 These tools should always be used in conjunction with the clinical and public health guidelines they relate to.

-The most recent documents are Excel based and also contain:
+The most recent documents contain:

 - a data collection sheet

 - a clinical audit report that provides basic information about the audit and automatically displays the audit results

 - an appendix containing a printable data collection form.

 These clinical audit tools will continue to be available unless an update to guidance makes them incompatible.
 Future audit tools will only be developed for interventional procedures (where identified).

 NICE’s quality standard service improvement template helps providers to make an initial assessment of their service compared with a selection of quality statements.
 It includes assessing current practice, recording an action plan and monitoring quality improvement.